-Finally, discussing their finding that metacognitive sensitivity is suboptimal in neurotypical subjects, Maniscalco and Lau suggest four possible explanations.
-One of these posits a putative "unconscious" processing stream' (2012: 427), an explanation consistent with the orthodox view of blindsight.
-However, in their view, sub-optimality might equally reflect: (a) decay of information following the type 1 decision; (b) accrual of additional noise following the type 1 decision; and/or (c) differential noise in type 1 and type 2 decision processes, specifically, differential variability in criterion setting.
-Explanations (a)-(c) are quite consistent with QDC.
+Finally, discussing their finding that metacognitive sensitivity is suboptimal in neurotypical subjects, Maniscalco and Lau (2012) suggest four possible explanations.
+One of these posits a putative "unconscious processing stream" (p.
+427), an explanation consistent with the orthodox view of blindsight.
+However, in their view, suboptimality might equally reflect: (a) decay of information following the Type I decision; (b) accrual of additional noise following the Type I decision; and/or (c) differential noise in Type I and Type II decision processes, specifically, differential variability in criterion setting.
+Explanations (a-c) are quite consistent with QDC.
 Consequently, even were there to be a clear demonstration of suboptimal objective metacognitive sensitivity in blindsight, this would not provide direct evidence against QDC-certainly not without very significant additional theoretical assumptions concerning the relation between metacognition and consciousness.